 A note of caution about a side hustle: make sure you set aside some of your additional income for taxes.
 If you earn extra money all year long, you may need to pay estimated taxes every quarter so that you aren’t penalized at tax time.

 This won’t save you any more money, but it will help you stay on track with your savings goals.
 Have part of your paycheck direct deposited into a savings account.
 If you have a side hustle, have that money go directly toward savings, too, making sure you account for taxes.

-And make that savings account difficult to get at.
+Pick a savings account with a high APY, and make it difficult to get at.
 Use a different bank than the one you use for your checking account, and don’t download the app.
 Tuck that money away and forget about it.